-There are special licences and exceptions in the Australian Copyright Act 1968 that allow teachers to copy and communicate other people’s copyright material on digital repositories.
+There are special licences and exceptions in the Australian Copyright Act 1968 that allow teachers to co and communicate other people’s copyright material on digital repositories.
 In order to determine whether these licences and exceptions apply to your use, you will first need to determine copyright ownership in the content.

 If you are using material that:

 - is your own original work created in the course of your employment and does not contain any material created by a person who is not an employee of your department/administering body or